prekshaupatel/Structural-MRI-Lab/README.md

 ### Running the Code

-To obtain the analysis for Structural MRI Pediatric Bipolar and Schizophrenia Lab Tutorial, create a .csv file, such that the first column consists of the path to the input file and the second column consists of the path the the output directory.
+To obtain the analysis for Structural MRI Pediatric Bipolar and Schizophrenia Lab Tutorial, create a .csv file, such that the first column consists of the path to the input file and the second column (optional) consists of the path the the output directory.
+If no second column is present, the data will be appended to the summary (output.csv), but the output files will not be saved.
 For example,
 ```
-/Users/preksha/Desktop/anat_brain.nii.gz,/Users/preksha/Desktop/output/anat_brain
-/Users/preksha/Desktop/anat_brain_2.nii.gz,/Users/preksha/Desktop/output/anat_brain_2
+/Users/preksha/Desktop/anat_brain.nii.gz
+/Users/preksha/Desktop/anat_brain_2.nii.gz,
+/Users/preksha/Desktop/anat_brain_3.nii.gz,/Users/preksha/Desktop/output/anat_brain_3
+/Users/preksha/Desktop/anat_brain_4.nii.gz,/Users/preksha/Desktop/output/anat_brain_4
 ```
 A sample file is located in the folder (input.csv)

 NOTE
-- Any file which has less than or more than two columns will be ignored
+- Any file which has less than one column or more than two columns will be ignored
 - If the output directory does not exist, it will be created
 - If a file named 'voidata.csv' or 'snapshot.png' is present in the output directory, it will be overwritten